jyopari/jyopari.github.io/KL.md

 Can we use this distribution to create an effencient data trasnmitting model.
 Yes, what Claude Shannon figured out is the following set of equations. <br />

 The first equation came arose from a set of criteria Shannon created for information entropy, you can read about them here.
 Lets understand what this equation means.
 It's calculating the information of an event.
 The base of the logarithm repersents what unit of information your working with, since we are going to use binary we will use 2.
 So the information of an event is the minimum number of bits needed to encode that event.
 So if there was only one type of fish, then every day your friend will catch the exact same fish, so you might as well not even read the data he sent you since it conveys no useful information.
-To veryfy our equation This is verified by the equation, since `log(1)=0`, which means you need no bits. <b />
+To veryfy our equation This is verified by the equation, since `log(1)=0`, which means you need no bits. <br />

 The second equation is the entropy for the distribution, which is the expected value of the information (number of bits).
 A uniform distribution would have the highest entropy, since you have no clue which event its going to spit out. <br />